rpominov/react-joyful-testing/README.md

 </div>
 ```

-Then we add title, change the tag from `span` to `p`, but all this unrelated to what we want to test so tests should still pass:
+Then we add title, change the tag from `span` to `p`, but all this unrelated changes won't affect tests:

 ```js
 <div>